AlibabaCloudDocs/alikafka/intl.en-US/User guide/Migration/Overview.md

 5. Migrate the data of the user-created Kafka cluster to the Message Queue for Apache Kafka instance.

     **Note:** For message queues, after the data of a cluster is consumed, the data will not be used except for backup.
-Therefore, generally, we recommend that you do not migrate data except that you must back up data of the user-created Kafka cluster to the Message Queue for Apache Kafka instance.
+Therefore, we recommend that you do not migrate data except that you must back up data of the user-created Kafka cluster to the Message Queue for Apache Kafka instance.

     For more information, see [Migrate data to the cloud](/intl.en-US/User guide/Migration/Migrate data/Migrate data to the cloud.md).